nbice1/First-Order-Logic/README.md

 With your model constructed, it is time to determine the truth-value of a sentence.
 After inputting "evaluate", input a sentence to determine its truth-value relative to the constructed model.

 ### Constructing a Proof

+The derivation system is designed to be sound and complete.
+Hence, any mathematical proof could in-principle be translated into this system and checked for validity.

+The derivation system is a natural deduction system for first-order logic with identity.
+One will first be asked to state the premises.
+One will then be asked to apply inference rules.
+One can always input "Exit" to exit the program.

+Separate premises with commas.
+If no input is given, the proof will proceed without premises.
+The rest of the system consists of applying inference rules.
+The following commands can be used at any point:

+Exit - Exit the program

+delete - remove the last line of the proof

+Finish - Output the theorem proved

+The following commands are the basic inference rules: